 Ghana has some of West Africa’s best beaches.
 Just hop on the coastal road about 20 miles south of Accra and you will find beautiful miles of unspoiled sandy beach lined with coconut palms.
 Stop at Langma Beach and take a dip in the ocean before heading to Big Milly’s Backyard for dinner.
 This restaurant is well known all along the coast for its fantastic seafood like lobster and barracuda.
 Everything is super-fresh and caught daily right on her doorstep.
 You can sip a cold local Star Beer as you listen to the rhythms of lively afrobeat music.

-5. Cook a Traditional Ghanaian Meal with a Local Family
+4. Cook a traditional Ghanaian meal with a local family

 Get to know the locals and learn about daily village life during a cooking class and local market tour.
 If you are passionate about food, then this is a great activity for your time in Accra.
 You will get to bargain with local shop owners as you pick the fresh ingredients yourself.
 You will then go to the home of a local family who will show you how to prepare legendary West African dishes like Fufu, Banku with Tilapia and Jollof.
 Then you can then enjoy the labour of your work by eating the dishes with the family.
 You can even take home the recipe so you may enjoy the taste of Ghana again and again.

-6. Go on a Safari to Mole National Park
+6. Go on a safari at Mole National Park

 Step back in time to witness the scarred history of West Africa as you explore the slave forts along Ghana’s Cape Coast.
 The coast is dotted with many ancient castles and forts used during the slave trade.
 These fortresses marked the beginning of a perilous journey for untold Africans as they disappeared behind the “Door of No Return,” across the Atlantic—never to return.
 Cape Coast Castle and Elmira Castle are the two must-see stops of the nearly 40 castles and forts along the coast.
 They are both well preserved and have excellent tours of the castles and grounds.